ywaki-econ/ywaki-econ.github.io/_pages/cv.md

   * American Economic Review: Insight; B.E.
 Journal of Macroeconomics; Economic Inquiry; Economic Journal; Economic Record; Economics Bulletin; European Economic Review; Japan and the World Economy; Japanese Economic Review; Journal of Economic Dynamics and Control; Journal of Economic Theory; Journal of Macroeconomics; Journal of Money, Credit, and Banking; Journal of Political Economy; Quantitative Economics; Review of Economic Dynamics; Review of Economic Studies

 * **Seminar and conference presentations**
-  * 2024: International Workshop on Fiscal and Monetary Policy Interactions (QUT, Brisbane)
+  * 2024: International Workshop on Fiscal and Monetary Policy Interactions (QUT, Brisbane),  The 26th Annual Macro Conference (discussant, Keio University, Tokyo), the 2024 Workshop of the Australian Macroeconomic Society (UWA, Perth)
   * 2023: Waseda University
   * 2022: The Econometric Society Australasian Meeting, The Asian Meeting of the Econometric Society in East and South-East Asia
   * 2021: Annual meeting of the Central Bank Research Association